America’s phoney anti-metrosexual backlash and faux “menaissance”

 There’s a war going on in the US.
 A war on metros.
 After years living under the cruel designer heel of those triumphant metrosexuals, poor old retrosexuals – alias “regular guys” – are fighting back.
 Old-time, unself-conscious, un-moisturised masculinity is in.

-However, unlike his better-looking metrosexual younger brother – whom he usually refers to as ‘that fag’ – the hummersexual is in denial.
-He thinks he reeks of heterosexuality, but is blissfully unaware that he often seems to have just stepped out of the funkier kind of gay leather/bear bar.
+However, unlike his better-looking metrosexual younger brother – whom he usually refers to as ‘that fag’ – the Hummersexual is in denial.
+He thinks he reeks of heterosexuality but is blissfully unaware that he often seems to have just stepped out of the funkier sort of gay leather/bear bar.

 Despite his best efforts to convince you, the Hummersexual is not retrosexual.
 Since when did “regular guys” need several tons of military hardware, or “new macho” lifestyle magazines such as Best Life, or books such as the bestselling Alphabet of Manliness and Men Don’t Apologise, to be “regular”?
 The Hummersexual is clearly, hilariously, faux retrosexual.
 He’s an off-the-peg, drag-king idea of “real” masculinity: stuffed crotch and joke beard included at no extra charge.